thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 Key Features
 ''''''''''''

-Some of key simulation features are listed below.
+Some key simulation features are:

 - **Set differing landscape types** using fine and coarse density maps, both current and historical (see :func:`set_map_files() <pycoalescence.simulation.Simulation.set_map_files>` and